FransFaase/AdventOfCode2024/Day02.md

 }
 ```

-After many uncessful attempts, I decided to go for a more solid solution with some
+After many unsuccessful attempts, I decided to go for a more solid solution with some
 additional functions.

 ```c